What you'll need to know...

 Watch the first 4,40 minutes of the YouTube video to the right hand side and the slide 1-13 of the presentation (Credit Richard Allaway) below right and create an A4 fact sheet on Thomas Malthus using the note taking sheet above.
 Include facts, figures, projections & dates.
 Make sure you are clear on his views on the relationship between population size & resource consumption.
 This webpage is great too.
 Preventative checks: These are measures taken by humans to reduce shortages.
 This might be reducing population through better family planning and possibly anti-natalist policies.
 Or it could be reducing waste e.g. through better recycling.
 Positive checks: Despite their name, they are actually more negative solutions to resource shortages.
 These might be fighting and war or massive famines which actually reduce the overall population and therefore demand.
 Task 2 - Make a copy of the key terms above on your note taking sheet.
 Task 3 - What is neo-Malthusian?
 Neo-Malthusian: This is an idea of thought that follows Malthus's ideas.
 Paul Ehrlich and the ''Club of Rome" both have Neo-Malthusian ideas.
 Research and complete a fact file on Paul Ehrlich and the "Club of Rome".
 Use the note taking worksheet to do this.
 Your starting point is to study slide 8 on the PowerPoint from GATW.
 Again, make sure you are clear on their views of the relationship between population size and resource consumption today.
 Club of Rome & its Limits to Growth Model Study the 'Limits to Growth' model carefully.

-Task 4 - Take a copy of the graph (below right) and explain three of the relationships shown making reference to Nexus as well as climate change. |
+Task 4 - Using this worksheet, explain three of the relationships shown making reference to Nexus as well as climate change. |

 |